That's My Boy (1951 film)

-That's My Boy is a 1951 American semi-musical comedy film directed by Hal Walker and starring the comedy team of Martin and Lewis and marked the first time that Dean Martin and Jerry Lewis had "roles" as opposed to previous efforts in which they played an extension of their nightclub act.
-It was released on May 31, 1951, by Paramount Pictures.
+That's My Boy is a 1951 American musical comedy film directed by Hal Walker and starring the comedy team of Martin and Lewis.

 Plot

-Junior Jackson is the nerdy son of a former All-American football hero, Jarring Jack Jackson.
-His mother is another former star athlete, having been a champion Olympic swimmer.
-Junior is something of a disappointment to his father, who has a difficult time understanding how two athletes could produce such a weakling.

-Junior is more interested in animal husbandry than sports, but his father has other plans.
+Junior Jackson is the weakling son of former All-America football hero Jarring Jack Jackson.
+His mother is a former champion Olympic swimmer.
+Junior is a disappointment to his father, who cannot understand how two athletes could produce such an unathletic son.
+Junior is more interested in animal husbandry than in sports.
 In exchange for free tuition to college, Bill Baker makes a deal with Jarring Jack to turn his son into a football star.

-Junior somehow makes the team, in addition to falling for beautiful student Terry Howard.
-He is too shy to talk to her, however, so she winds up falling for Bill.
-Some misadventures follow, including Junior scoring a touchdown—for the opposite team.

-To keep up the ruse (and free education), Bill and Terry continue to support Junior and build his new-found confidence.
-Junior confides to Bill that he intends to marry Terry, so a guilt-ridden Bill gets drunk and makes a scene at Terry's dorm.
-As a result, he is expelled.
+Junior is somehow selected for the team but scores a touchdown for the opposite team.
+He falls in love with beautiful coed Terry Howard, but he is too shy to talk to her and she and Bill begin a romance.
+To maintain the ruse (and free education), Bill and Terry continue to support Junior and build his newfound confidence.
+Junior confides to Bill that he intends to marry Terry, so Bill, feeling guilty, becomes drunk and creates a scene at Terry's dorm that results in his expulsion.
+Junior learns the truth about Bill and Terry and is determined to make things right.

-Junior, finding out the truth about Bill and Terry, is determined to make things right.
-He goes on to win the big game single-handedly and lives up to his father's expectations, who proudly exclaims, "That's my boy!"
+Junior wins the big game single-handedly and finally fulfills his father's expectations.